ItWasD/nearest-postal/README.md

 Please if anything read the very bottom of this so you will not have issues using this resource.

-This is based off of the original nearest-postal script as it still functions the same I just made it use less client files and added an in game player customizable UI menu with savable setting to player licenses.
+This is based off of the original [nearest-postal](https://github.com/DevBlocky/nearest-postal) script as it still functions the same I just made it use less client files and added an in game player customizable UI menu with savable setting to player licenses.

-If you are a developer and are making a new postal map use the Original https://github.com/DevBlocky/nearest-postal as I have removed the main files to make a new postal map that he has implemented into his script.
+If you are a developer and are making a new postal map use the Original [nearest-postal](https://github.com/DevBlocky/nearest-postal) as I have removed the main files to make a new postal map that he has implemented into his script.

-This is an updated UI integration of https://github.com/DevBlocky/nearest-postal I used his original code and reworked it into this.

 This will work with all other postal maps just change the new-postals.json to your file you are using.